The Canadian Alps

 What is included:

-• Six days of epic bicycle vacation, five nights lodging, five dinners, six breakfasts, four lunches.
+Six days of epic bicycle vacation, six nights lodging, five dinners, and six breakfasts.

-• Optional riding distances that let you choose the one that fits your plans.
+Optional riding distances that let you choose the one that fits your mood.

-• A GPS device with turn by turn navigation, or downloadable customized GPS navigation for those who wish to use their own device, and daily paper cue sheets.
+GPS turn by turn navigation and daily paper cue sheets.

-• The AMAZING Pedalstroke Tours (PST) team which includes a mechanic, massage therapist, and SAG stewards to make your bicycling vacation a thing of wonder.
+The AMAZING Pedalstroke Tours (PST) team which includes a mechanic and SAG stewards to make your bicycling vacation a thing of wonder.

 Tour Options: